 Checking Your Hard Disk for Errors in Windows

 If your computer begins freezing or hanging up during your work, it can be because of errors on its hard disk.
-In such case, it is necessary to check the hard disk for errors and try to correct them.
+Read how to check the hard disk for errors and try to correct them.
 It can be done quite easily.

 It has to be noted that the operations we are going to describe below cannot solve all problems with your computer freezing or slowing down.
 Yet in case when the freezing comes from hard disk errors, these actions will certainly help you.